 - we scan and pdf almost all documents then we submit loan applications online again saving paper and energy

-- the majority of our loans are completed in a totally virtual manner ie: by phone, fax and post – so our use of motor vehicles is minimal.
+- the majority of our loans are completed in a totally virtual manner ie: by phone, skype and post – so our use of motor vehicles is minimal.